How Do You Calculate a Wrongful Death Settlement?

 The average settlement amount for a wrongful death claim can vary significantly depending on the circumstances.
 Compensation is determined on a case-by-case basis using the specific facts of the victim’s life and what happened to cause the death.

 However, wrongful death settlements are typically high because the results are often devastating for surviving family members.
 Amounts can range from tens of thousands of dollars to millions of dollars.
-These amounts are often distributed as a structured settlement1 that offers a steady stream of income to the victim’s family members.
+These amounts are often distributed as a structured settlement that offers a steady stream of income to the victim’s family members.

 • The age of the deceased person